isomerpages/ogp-pioneerpri/_our-curriculum/C & C Education/Cyber Wellness.md

 ---
 title: Cyber Wellness
-permalink: /our-curriculum/Character-and-Citizenship-Edu/cyber-wellness
+permalink: /our-curriculum/Character-and-Citizenship-Edu/cyber-wellness/
 description: ""
 third_nav_title: C & C Education
 ---
 # Cyber Wellness

-**MOE's Cyber Wellness Curriculum in Schools**
+#### MOE's Cyber Wellness Curriculum in Schools

 The goal of CW lessons is to equip students with life-long social-emotional competencies and sound values so that they can navigate safely and respectfully in cyber space and become responsible users of Information Communications Technology (ICT).